R.C. Slocum diagnosed with Hodgkin's lymphoma

 Slocum said in a Facebook post over the weekend that he spent several days at M.D.
 Anderson last week doing various tests.

+Slocum led the Aggies to four conference championships, including the school's latest conference title -- the Big 12 Conference championship in 1998.
+He was named to the National Football Foundation Hall of Fame in 2012 and is a member of the A&M Athletic Hall of Fame and the Texas Sports Hall of Fame.

+During Slocum's time as A&M's coach, the Aggies were particularly successful at home, amassing a 67-11-1 record at Kyle Field during his 14-year tenure.
+That stretch included home winning streaks of 29 and 22 games.

-Currently, Slocum serves as a special adviser to the president at Texas A&M. He is also a member of the College Football Playoff selection committee.
+Currently, Slocum serves as a special assistant to A&M President M. Katherine Banks.
+He also is a member of the College Football Playoff selection committee.
+He previously served as A&M's interim athletics director for three months in 2019 before A&M hired current AD Ross Bjork.